xmjiao/x11vnc-desktop/doc/preparation.md

 **Notes for Windows Users**
 1. Docker only supports 64-bit Windows 10 Pro or higher.
 If you have Windows 8 or Windows 10 Home, you need to upgrade your Windows operating system before installing Docker.
 Stony Brook students can get Windows 10 Education free of charge at https://stonybrook.onthehub.com.
 Note that the older [Docker Toolbox](https://www.docker.com/products/docker-toolbox) supports older versions of Windows, but it should not be used.
-2. After installing Docker, you may need to restart your computer to enable virtualization.
+2. After installing Docker, you may need to restart your computer to enable virtualization and Microsoft Hyper-V.
+3. For Docker version 17.06 or later, you must add yourself to be a member of the group “docker-users” to run Docker for Windows.
+4. If you previously installed VMWare or VirtualBox on your Windows computer, they might conflict with Docker.
+You may get an error message stating that virtualization must be enabled when starting Docker, even though virtualization was already enabled.
+To resolve the issue, go to Windows Features in the Control Panel, disable Hyper-V and then re-enable it.
-3. When you use Docker for the first time, you must change its settings to make the C drive shared.
+5. When you use Docker for the first time, you must change its settings to make the C drive shared.
 To do this, right-click the Docker icon in the system tray, and then click on `Settings...`.
 Go to `Shared Drives` tab and check the C drive.

 **Notes for Linux Users**
 * After you install Docker, make sure you add yourself to the Docker group by running the command: